-Taboon bread is a very famous Palestinian bread that is known as the Musakhan bread as well.
-One that is east to make and very close to my heart.
-It is actually the closest flat bread to the traditional Egyptian aish baladi.
+Taboon bread is a very famous Palestinian flatbread also known as the Musakhan bread as well.
+It is easy to make and very close to my heart.
+It is actually the closest flatbread to the traditional Egyptian aish baladi.

-Taboon bread is very delicious specially with olive oil and Za'atar.
+Taboon bread is very delicious, especially when dipped in olive oil and zaatar spice.
 It is also the traditional bread used for making Musakhan.

-In modern days, we cannot do this kind of oven in our homes, so instead we try to imitate this beautiful oven using our conventional oven and a baking sheet full of pebbles that you can gather from your backyard.
-I've got some decorative pebbles - the ones that are used in vase- from the dollar store, washed them with hot water and voila I got my taboon ready for baking.
+In modern kitchens, we cannot make this kind of oven, so instead we try to imitate this beautiful oven using our conventional oven and a baking sheet full of large pebbles that you can gather from your backyard.
+I've got some river rocks from the dollar store, washed them with hot water and voila I got my taboon ready for baking.

 - In a mixer bowl, combine all the dry ingredients.